 Workfront

-Workfront is a modern work-management platform that gives project managers the ability to really take control of their projects.
-This tool offers a number of project management features, and it facilitates the review of digital assets.
+Workfront is a modern work-management platform that gives project managers the ability to take control of their projects with several project management features.

 See more Workfront alternatives in our other article.